States are looking to help their vulnerable communities as vaccine distribution ramps up - KRDO

 The fear of such transmission between students and staff has snarled negotiations in the Chicago public school system, the third largest in the country.

-Now a showdown is looming between the Chicago Teachers Union (CTU) and the Chicago Public Schools (CPS), after weeks of negotiations over the resumption of in-person classes.
+Now a showdown is looming between the Chicago Teachers Union and the Chicago Public Schools, after weeks of negotiations over the resumption of in-person classes.

 The union, for its part, said that city leaders had “walked away from the bargain table again.”